Installation manual

 Description

-Set URL if AURA Playout is deployed to another host.
+Set hostname or IP, only if AURA Playout is deployed to another host.

 Apply the database configuration